You are here

 The observation/documentation process should begin immediately after a child starts in your program, regardless of whether a child enrolls late in a checkpoint period.
 Information from evaluations and screenings can serve as documentation for the related objectives and dimensions.

 Documentation can include typed notes, digital photos (of work samples or activities), voice recordings, video recordings, and other vendor-supported resources.
 Photos and work samples should include context statements to illustrate how they relate to the chosen objectives.
 Consider time-saving methods built into the assessment tools, preliminary ratings, and documentation apps.
 Note: pictures and videos are not required.
 Documentation apps are available as an optional convenience for teachers.
-If you choose to use videos, Tips Sheet: where and When to Store Video Clips is a handy resource to help decide when it is worth uploading video clips to the child’s online assessment portfolio versus keeping them on your computer.
+If you choose to use videos, Adding Documentation with the MyTeachingStrategies Mobile App is a handy resource to help decide when it is worth uploading video clips to the child’s online assessment portfolio versus keeping them on your computer.

 While teachers must have at least one piece of documentation to support their ratings, CDE does not require two or more per objective.
 The expectation is simply that teachers have some form of high-quality, objective documentation that can inform all assessment ratings.
 CDE does not recommend that programs set an arbitrary minimum number of pieces of documentation as it tends to become a race to collect quantity over quality observations.